Finite-momentum Cooper pairing in proximitized altermagnets: Results

-\textit{Finite momentum of Cooper pairs.}\textemdash In ferromagnetic metals with proximity-induced superconductivity~\footnote{We ignore spin-orbit coupling which is typically small in ferromagnetic systems.}, the Fermi surface splitting of opposite spins leads to a momentum of Cooper pairs, which is nonzero in any direction [Fig.~\ref{fig:contrast}(c)].
-In contrast, because of the sign-changing nature of spin splitting and zero net magnetization, unique physics may arise in the AM with superconductivity, which we explore numerically and analytically below.
+\textbf{Finite Cooper-pair momentum.} In a ferromagnetic metal with proximity-induced superconductivity, the Fermi surface splitting of opposite spins leads to a momentum of Cooper pairs, which is nonzero in any direction [Fig.~\ref{fig:contrast}\textbf{c}].
+We ignore spin-orbit coupling which is typically small in ferromagnetic systems.
+In contrast, because of the sign-changing nature of spin splitting and vanishingly small net magnetization, unique physics arises in the altermagnet with superconductivity, which we demonstrate numerically and analytically below.

-We analyze the Cooper-pair propagator~\cite{PLee72PRB} to study finite-momentum pairings and supercurrents induced in the AM.
+We analyze the Cooper-pair propagator~\cite{PLee72PRB} to study finite-momentum pairing and supercurrents induced in the altermagnet.
 We consider $s$-wave spin-singlet pairing, which is the case most easily realized experimentally.
 The Cooper-pair propagator, i.e., the simultaneous propagation of two electrons with opposite spins from one position ${\bf r}_{1}$ to another position ${\bf r}_{2}$ at zero temperature, can be calculated as the Cooperon bubble diagram~\citep{SupplementaryMaterial}, yielding